 The writ of Habeas Corpus is one of the most important facets of the American legal system.
 Simply, in the event a prisoner believes that one or more of their constitutional rights were violated during trial and the state courts disagree that their violation was an issue, then the prisoner can petition the federal courts for habeas relief and have them released from prison.
 This legal concept dates to the signing of the Magna Carta and even to Roman law.
 Throughout its extensive history, the idea behind habeas corpus remained the same: to protect against illegal detention.
 However, habeas corpus was only available before a final judgment was entered.

 The problem which faced the American legal system before Brown, Acting Warden v.
 Davenport was molding the idea behind habeas corpus to conform to American federalism while respecting the sovereignty of the states and federal government.
-Writing for the majority, Justice Gorsuch attempts to realign nearly 60 years of habeas corpus precedent to ensure that the time-honored right respects the sovereignty and interests of the states while balancing the interests of prisoners to ensure they are not being illegally imprisoned.
+The Supreme Court attempts to realign nearly 60 years of habeas corpus precedent to ensure that the time-honored right respects the sovereignty and interests of the states while balancing the interests of prisoners to ensure they are not being illegally imprisoned.

 One evening in 2007, Ervine Davenport and Annette White were driving home after an event.
-What happens during the car ride is disputed at trial, but White is later found dead in a field.
+What happened during the car ride is disputed at trial, but White was later found dead in a field.
 At trial, Davenport sat shackled behind a privacy screen.
 Ultimately, the jury returned a verdict convicting Davenport of First-Degree Murder.

 On appeal, the Michigan Court of Appeals held that the shackles were not prejudicial to Davenport.
 The Michigan Supreme Court held that the trial court may have violated the Fourteenth Amendment’s Due Process clause in light of Deck v.
-Missouri, 544 U. S. 622.
+Missouri.
 In response, the Michigan Supreme Court remanded the case back to the trial court with instructions to determine whether “the jury saw the defendant’s shackles” and, if so, “whether the prosecution can demonstrate beyond a reasonable doubt that the shackling error did not contribute to the verdict against the defendant.”